KarmaYama/cleansh/cleansh/COMMANDS.md

 +My Stripe key is [STRIPE_SECRET_REDACTED] and my email is [EMAIL_REDACTED].
 ```

-**Why this is useful:** Excellent for auditing, debugging your redaction rules, or simply gaining confidence that `cleansh` is working as expected.
+**Why this is useful:** Excellent for auditing, debugging your redaction rules, or simply gaining confidence that `CleanSH` is working as expected.

 ### Copying to Clipboard with `--clipboard`

-For quick sharing, `cleansh` can directly copy the sanitized output to your system's clipboard using the `--clipboard` (or `-c`) flag.
+For quick sharing, `CleanSH` can directly copy the sanitized output to your system's clipboard using the `--clipboard` (or `-c`) flag.

 **Scenario:** You've just run a command that spits out some sensitive configuration, and you want to paste a clean version directly into a chat or document.